 3. 2.
-1. Standard Router Mode
+1. Standard Wireless Router Mode

-- 1. Go to Quick Setup, select your time zone and click Next to continue. - 2.
-(Optional) Enter the parameters of your 3G/4G USB modem if any and click Next. - 3.
-Select the WAN Connection Type.
+1. Select the WAN Connection Type.
 When using the router in a hotel room or a small office, select Dynamic IP.

-- If you use DSL line and you are only provided with an account name and a password by your ISP, choose PPPoE. - If you use cable TV or fiber cable, choose Dynamic IP. - If you are provided with more information such as IP address, Subnet Mask and Default Gateway, choose Static IP. - Contact your ISP if you are not sure about the WAN connection information.
+- If you use DSL line and you are only provided an account name and a password by your ISP, choose PPPoE. - If you use cable TV or fiber cable, choose Dynamic IP. - If you are provided more information such as IP address, Subnet Mask and Default Gateway, choose Static IP. - Contact your ISP if you are not sure about the WAN connection information.
 You can also select Auto-Detect to let the router detect your connection type automatically.

-4. In this case, we take dynamic IP for instance.
+2. In this case, we take dynamic IP for instance.
 Please select to clone the mac address or not and click Next.
 For other connection types, please enter the parameters provided by your ISP, and then click Next.

-5. Either customize your Network Names (SSIDs) and Passwords or keep the default ones, and then click Next.
+3. Either customize your Wireless Network Name and Wireless Password or keep the default ones, and then click Next.